coderofsalvation/coderofsalvation.github.io/_posts/2018-10-09-why-IFTTT-will-win.md

 And let's look at the unix oneliner again:

-    $ echo "mail -s "$USER: please check free diskspace" john@mycompany.com" | at 1145 jan 31
+    $ echo "mail -s "$USER: please do a server-update" john@mycompany.com" | at 1145 jan 31

-> Do you notice the simplicity in both approaches?
+> Did you notice the simplicity in both approaches?

 * it abstracts code and complexity away
 * this makes integration code-agnostic